Denosumab: European Union

-In May 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Bomyntra, intended for the prevention of skeletal-related events in adults with advanced malignancies involving bone and the treatment of adults and skeletally mature adolescents with giant cell tumor of bone.
-The applicant for this medicinal product is Fresenius Kabi Deutschland GmbH.
-Bomyntra is a biosimilar medicinal product that is highly similar to the reference product Xgeva (denosumab), which was authorized in the EU in July 2011.
-Bomyntra was authorized for medical use in the EU in July 2025.

 In May 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Conexxence, intended for the treatment of osteoporosis in women who have been through menopause, bone loss linked to hormone ablation in men with prostate cancer who are at increased risk of fractures, and bone loss in adults linked to long-term treatment with systemic glucocorticoid.
 The applicant for this medicinal product is Fresenius Kabi Deutschland GmbH.
 Conexxence is a biosimilar medicinal product that is highly similar to the reference product Prolia (denosumab), which was authorized in the EU in May 2010.
 Conexxence was authorized for medical use in the EU in July 2025.

-In May 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Rolcya, intended for the treatment of osteoporosis in women who have been through menopause, bone loss linked to hormone ablation in men with prostate cancer who are at increased risk of fractures and bone loss in adults linked to long-term treatment with systemic glucocorticoid.
-The applicant for this medicinal product is Sandoz GmbH.
-Rolcya is a biosimilar medicinal product that is highly similar to the reference product Prolia (denosumab), which was authorized in the EU in May 2010.
-Rolcya was authorized for medical use in the EU in July 2025.

-Evfraxy was authorized for medical use in the EU in June 2025.

 In July 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Bildyos, intended for the treatment of osteoporosis in women who have been through menopause and men who are at increased risk of fractures, treatment of bone loss linked to hormone ablation in men with prostate cancer who are at increased risk of fractures or treatment of bone loss in adults linked to long-term treatment with systemic glucocorticoid.
 The applicant for this medicinal product is Henlius Europe GmbH.
 Bildyos is a biosimilar medicinal product that is highly similar to the reference product Prolia, which was authorized in the EU in May 2010.
 Bildyos was authorized for medical use in the EU in September 2025.